circlefin/verite/packages/docs/verite/patterns/travel-rule.md

 The Verite open source repo includes some code that provides a cursory demonstration of how exchanging verifiable credentials could be a core component of scalable and open ecosystems for financial institutions to comply with Travel Rule reporting obligations with minimal privacy, data leakage, and security risks.

-In addition to this high-level "proof of concept," long-tail research in ongoing into FATF use cases forming a cornerstone of Verite in the latter part of 2023.
+In addition to this high-level "proof of concept," the Verite FATF working group is engaged in long-tail research into FATF and related use cases, which we hope will form a cornerstone of the broader Verite ecosystem by the latter part of 2023.
 To get involved with the research team, contact Verite's <a href=mailto:verite@centre.io>standards team at Centre</a>.

 Please note: TRUST, TRISA, and other protocols that currently do not use Verifiable Credentials as an exchange format for FATF counterparty reporting are in no way incompatible with this group's approach; our goal is to focus on the privacy risks and protocols for mutual discovery and interactions, which can bootstrap any protocol between financial institutions once validated.